Cost of Living in the United States: A Complete Guide to Planning Your Finances

 Health Care

 Health care in the United States is notoriously expensive.
 Even with good health insurance, you can expect to pay co-pays and have deductibles that can add up to thousands of dollars a year.
-It is crucial to have health insurance to avoid unexpected and potentially disastrous medical expenses.
+It's crucial to have health insurance to avoid unexpected and potentially disastrous medical expenses.

 Education and Entertainment

 If you have children, education is another expense to consider.
 Although public education is free, extracurricular activities, school supplies and field trips can add up.
-As for entertainment, costs vary depending on your interests, but you can budget around $100 to $200 a month for activities such as going to the movies, attending concerts or sporting events.
+When it comes to entertainment, the costs vary depending on your interests, but you can budget around $100 to $200 a month for activities such as going to the movies, attending concerts or sporting events.

-Tips for Managing the Cost of Living in the U.S.
+Tips for Managing the Cost of Living in the United States

-To effectively manage your budget in the United States, we recommend:
+To effectively manage your budget in the United States, it is recommended to:

-• Establish a monthly budget and follow it strictly.
+• Establish a monthly budget and stick to it strictly.

-• Seek housing in neighborhoods with a lower cost of living.
+• Find housing in neighborhoods with a lower cost of living.

 • Buy food at discount or wholesale stores.